thebeebs/devstarworkshop/instructions/narrative.md

 #### Squads ####

 You work together in squads with the common goal to defeat the Death Star.
 A squad can consist of any number of members and skill level.
-When someone in the squad completes a mission on behalf of the team, the mission will be deemed completed for the entire squad.
+When someone in the squad completes a mission on behalf of the squad, the mission will be deemed completed for the entire squad.
+This means that if another squad member completes the same mission, it will not give points.

 ## Scoring ##

-The points are obtained as your team complete the missions.
-The sooner your team complete a mission the more points will get.
+The points are obtained as your squad completes the missions.
+The sooner your team completes a mission, the more points you will get.
 But don't worry, also the last squad to complete a mission will give valuable damage to the Death Star.

 ### [Click here to select your squad!](squadSelection.md) ###